Lamborghini pulls into sight of Ferrari at US$11b value

 While Porsche sports cars and Ducati motorbikes have in the past been mooted as possible sale candidates, company officials have yet to clarify their plans.
 Like Ducati, Lamborghini is officially owned by Ingolstadt, Germany-based Audi, which in turn is controlled by VW.

-"There's currently no decision to change the structure of the Audi group," it said in an emailed statement.
+"There's currently no decision to change the structure of the Audi group," it said in a statement.

 Lamborghini started making sports cars in the early 1960s, but its roots date back to the tractor company founded by Ferruccio Lamborghini in the aftermath of World War II.